opentrials/collectors/docs/collector-scrapy-guide.md

 $ cp .env.example .env && editor .env
 ```

-On the last step you should set your development warehouse url
+On the last step you should setup you develpment environment.
+Follow
-as value of `WAREHOUSE_URL` in the `.env` file
-(it should be postgres url like `postgres://...`).
+`.evn.example` file instructions and comments.

 Now you're ready to work on you own scraper!

-## Platforms to Use
+## Used Technologies

 - framework - [Scrapy](http://scrapy.readthedocs.org/en/latest/)
 - warehouse - [PostgreSQL](http://www.postgresql.org/docs/9.4/static/index.html)

-## Writing a Scraping Collector
+## Writing a Collector

-To bootstrap a new `guide` scraping collector:
+To bootstrap a new `guide` Scrapy collector:

 ```
 $ mkdir collectors/guide